mickeey2525/ec2-fuzzysearch/README.md

 # ec2-fuzzysearch

-This is a simple Python script that uses fuzzy search to find EC2 instances in your AWS account.
-It uses aws cli to get the list of instances and then uses fuzzy search to find the instances you are looking for.
+This is a simple CLI that searches for EC2 instances in your AWS account using the Name Tag.
+It utilizes the AWS CLI to retrieve the list of instances, then applies fuzzy search to help you find the instance you are looking for.

 ## Installation